gramps-project/gramps/data/man/en.rst

 **-O**, **--open**\ =\ *DATABASE*
     Open *DATABASE* which must be an existing database directory or existing family tree name.
-    If no action, import or export options are given on the command line then an interactive session is started using that database.
+    If no action, import, or export options are given on the command line, then an interactive session is started using that database.

 **-i**, **--import**\ =\ *FILE*
     Import data from *FILE*.
-    If you haven't specified a database, then an empty database is created for you called Family Tree *x* (where *x* is an incrementing number).
+    If no database was specified, then an empty database is created called Family Tree *x* (where *x* is an incrementing number).

-    When more than one input file is given, each has to be preceded by **-i** flag.
+    When more than one input file is given, each has to be preceded by a **-i** flag.
-    The files are imported in the specified order, i.e.
-    **-i** *FILE1* **-i** *FILE2*
+    The files are imported in the specified order, e.g., **-i** *FILE1* **-i** *FILE2*
     and
     **-i** *FILE2* **-i** *FILE1*